-A: Check out our "Apply" page here on the website!
+A: Once our application window re-opens (coming August 2019), check out our "Apply" page here on the website!
 We use an online application form, so there is nothing to mail in and no fee to be paid.

 Every complete application received prior to the deadline will be thoroughly reviewed by multiple members of our Selection Committee.
-All applicants will be assessed based on their talent, their experience to date, their commitment to service, their creativity—and all of the other character strengths we so admired in our namesake, Brooke Owens.
+All applicants will be assessed based on their talent, their experience to date, their commitment to service, their creativity – and all of the other character strengths we so admired in our namesake, Brooke Owens.
 The most highly qualified candidates will be selected for a telephone interview with a member of our Selection Committee.
-These phone interviews will be conducted in mid- to late- December 2017.
+These phone interviews will be conducted in mid- to late- November 2019.

 When all telephone interviews are completed, we will select our finalists and make our preliminary matches between candidates and Hosts.
-This match process will incorporate each applicant’s input on Host preference and desired characteristics of a successful summer—but will also incorporate similar input from our Host companies as well as our Selection Committee’s expert knowledge.
+This match process will incorporate each applicant’s input on Host preference and desired characteristics of a successful summer – but will also incorporate similar input from our Host companies as well as our Selection Committee’s expert knowledge.
 Each finalist will be paired with between one and four potential Hosts.
-Finalists will be notified that they have advanced and will be paired with their potential Host or Hosts on 8 January 2018.
+Finalists will be notified that they have advanced and will be paired with their potential Host or Hosts on in early December.

-Between 8 January and 24 January 2018, Hosts will conduct telephone interviews with finalists.
-Each Host Institution will have its own interview process—some will require one interview, some multiple interviews, and some may desire a work sample.
+In early and mid December, Hosts will conduct telephone interviews with finalists.
+Each Host Institution will have its own interview process – some will require one interview, some multiple interviews, and some may desire a work sample.
 If applicants have extraordinary requirements for salary or scheduling, these should be discussed during the interview process.
-Please note that not every finalist will be contacted by every Host they have been matched with, although most of our Hosts choose interview every finalist.
+Please note that not every finalist will be contacted by every Host they have been matched with, although most of our Hosts choose to interview every finalist.

-In the last week of January, our Selection Committee will make our final selections for the Class of 2018.
-Using all of the feedback and rankings provided by finalists and Hosts, as well as our own insight, we will make final matches between members of the Class of 2018 and their Host Institutions.
-Applicants selected as members of the Class of 2018 will receive the good news on 31 January 2018.
+Around the end of December, our Selection Committee will make our final selections for the Class of 2020.
+Using all of the feedback and rankings provided by finalists and Hosts, as well as our own insight, we will make final matches between members of the Class of 2020 and their Host Institutions.

 Over the subsequent week or two, Fellows will complete any required paperwork with their Host company, finalizing the terms of their employment.
 From there, the adventure truly begins!

-Q. Do you plan to expand the program to accept graduate students? or men?
+Q. Do you plan to expand the program to accept graduate students? or CIS men?